 Enterprise Miramar Peninsula worked in a very similar way to the community working groups to take an in-depth look at Miramar Avenue.

 The eastern suburbs groups all met at least five times between April and July 2017.
-During these two to three-hour workshops they worked together to consider the Council and Government’s investment objectives for the funding on offer, developed their own community objectives, and came up with a long-list of possible options.
+During these two- to three-hour workshops, group members worked together to consider the Council and Government’s investment objectives for the funding on offer, developed their own community objectives, and came up with a long-list of possible options.

 The number of these varied from project to project – but a large number of possibilities and variations were considered in each area.
 For both Kilbirnie and Miramar, more than 100 options were explored.